 - Add the stock.
 Put the top on the pressure cooker and seal the lid.

-- While the pressure cooker is working, heat a large saute pan on medium high heat.
+- While the cooker is working, heat a large saute pan on medium high heat.
 When hot, add the shrimp and cook 2-3 minutes per side, turning once.

 - Then stir in the lemon juice, lemon zest, basil and cooked shrimp.
 Serve immediately with lemon wedges and more fresh parmesan at the table.